Use these proven marketing techniques to attract more homebuyers seeking mortgages

 It’s a no-brainer.
 The second company would win your vote, of course.
 Choosing it over the one with the lame website is clearly the less risky decision.

-As a mortgage broker, can you now see how your company website could easily become a lead-generating machine or, like the three-week-old leftover Chinese food still sitting in your fridge, the thing that turns off visitors and sends them running in the other direction?
+As a mortgage broker or sales person for a mortgage company, can you now see how your business website could easily become a lead-generating machine or, like the three-week-old leftover Chinese food still sitting in your fridge, the thing that turns off visitors and sends them running in the other direction?

 Whenever you write marketing copy, you want to keep your reader in mind.
 What’s important to them?
 What’s their mindset?